Importance and Mission

 Overview, Expectations and Management Approach towards Corporate Social Responsibility

 To reflect our responsibility for society and community, PTTEP has established a social responsibility policy and framework for the implementation by PTTEP and subsidiaries to ensure all projects will truly benefit society and community.
 PTTEP established various policies and guidelines, such as the corporate social responsibility policy, community relations management policy, and philanthropy guideline, which govern activities at all operating sites.
-Moreover, the Company gives proper regard to local community's health, safety, security, and the environment and support fundamental human rights.
+Moreover, the Company gives proper regard to the local community's health, safety, security and the environment and supports fundamental human rights.
 Our policy is to put more resources into social development projects than on donations.
 PTTEP's strategic social development projects are categorized as follows:

 Corporate Social Responsibility Project

 Corporate social responsibility projects were carried out under four main themes - basic needs, education, environment, and culture.

 The project strategically planned for implementation in 2 levels: the macro level and the micro level.

 1. Macro Level

 PTTEP has set a 10-year social development project under the "Ocean for Life" strategy and roadmap (2020 – 2030) with the aim to increase biodiversity and restore resources in the Thai seas, while creating jobs and improving community income.
 The projects, in line with "UN SDG 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development", cover communities in 17 provinces around the Gulf of Thailand.
 The projects are carried out under 3P framework as follows: